vanHeemstraSystems/publish-node-package/300/400/README.md

 [01:48] We're going to say MPM install--save to save this dependency to our package JSON.
 Then the dependency is called "unique random array."
 Once that's installed it will be added as a note module right here.
 It will be added to our package JSON as well because we have the --save there.
 It's added as a dependency.

-[02:14] Because we earlier configured our MPM to use save exact by default, we are saving the exact version here.
+[02:14] Because we earlier configured our NPM to use save exact by default, we are saving the exact version here.
 We won't be surprised when somebody accidentally releases a breaking change.
 Let's go ahead and use this module.
 We'll say "/unique random array equals require unique random array."

 [02:42] All that we need to do is say unique random array and pass our array.
 That will return us a function that we can call to get a random item from that array.
 If we want to manually test this really quick we can go into the node ripple.
 We can say var lib equals require source/index.js.
 Now we can say lib.all and there are all of our random names.